Drew Henson

-Drew Daniel Henson (born February 13, 1980) is a former Major League Baseball (MLB) third baseman and National Football League (NFL) quarterback.
-He was drafted by the Houston Texans in the sixth round of the 2003 NFL Draft.
-He played college football at Michigan.
+Drew Daniel Henson (born February 13, 1980) is an American former Major League Baseball (MLB) third baseman and National Football League (NFL) quarterback.
+He was selected by the Houston Texans in the sixth round of the 2003 NFL draft.
+He played college football for the Michigan Wolverines.

 During his football career, Henson was a member of the Dallas Cowboys, Minnesota Vikings, and Detroit Lions.
 At the start of his baseball career, he was drafted by the New York Yankees in the third round of the 1998 amateur draft and played for the organization during the 2002 and 2003 seasons until he retired from the sport in 2004.
 As of 2015, Henson is active in organized baseball as a member of the Yankees' professional scouting staff.

 Early years

 Drew Henson is the son of Carol (Flynn) Henson and Dan Henson, a former college football coach at San Jose State, Utah, Arizona State, and Eastern Michigan.

 Henson attended Brighton High School in Brighton, Michigan, where he starred and received All-state honors in football, basketball, and baseball.

 In football, he completed 400 passes for 5,662 yards and 52 touchdowns in three seasons.
 As a sophomore defensive back, he added 47 tackles and five interceptions, and was also an excellent punter.
 As a senior, he was named Parade All-American at quarterback and USA Today All-American at punter.

-He finished second All-time in Michigan high school annals in passing yards (5,662) and touchdown passes (52).
-He also had the state's record in touchdowns passes for a single-season (26 in 1997) and a single-game (6).
+He finished second all-time in Michigan high school annals in passing yards (5,662) and touchdown passes (52).
+He also had the state's record in touchdown passes for a single-season (26 in 1997) and a single-game (6).
 He averaged 45.7 yards-per-punt in his career.